googleapis/google-api-nodejs-client/.github/CONTRIBUTING.md

 $ npm test
 ```

 This looks for tests in the `test/` directory.
-In addition to running the tests, this will also check code formatting.
+In addition to running the tests, this also checks code formatting.
 Code formatting (and other issues) can be fixed automatically by running:

 ```sh
 $ make fix
 ```

-Submit a pull request.
-The repo owner will review your request.
-If it is approved, the change will be merged.
-If it needs additional work, the repo owner will respond with useful comments.
+The repo owner reviews your request.
+They can approve and merge your change.
+If your change needs additional work, they follow up with comments.

 ## Generating APIs
 If you're a developer interested in contributing to this library, the following section will be useful for you.
 Each of the files in `src/apis/` is generated from the discovery docs available online.
 You can generate these files by running the following command: